Fibre Broadband on Coll

 "Fibre broadband" was activated on 31st July 2019 at Coll's telephone exchange.

 There are several types of fibre broadband and the type Coll has is called FTTC (Fibre to the Cabinet).
-This means that fibre optic cable will NOT be available directly into your house, the old copper wires will still be used and connected to one of two Fibre Cabinets (green cabinets) in Arinagour.
+This means that there will NOT be a fibre optic cable directly into your house, the old copper wires will still be used and connected to one of two Fibre Cabinets (green cabinets) in Arinagour.

 Consequently, those in Arinagour will benefit most from this exchange upgrade, the further away you are from the village.... well you may, sadly, especially at the island extremities, see no speed increase at all.